The Runaway (short story): Plot summary

-Pashka (full name Pavel Galaktionov), a peasant boy of seven, who has seen, apparently, little of the world, is taken to a local hospital by his mother, with a sore elbow.
-The doctor initially seems to him a grim and dangerous man, whose wont is to chide people around him, including his own mother, who'd been neglecting her son's trouble for half a year, until the infection has spread into an elbow joint, so that the arm now was in danger of amputation.
-The doctor decides that Pashka needs an operation, and suggests that he stays hospital.
+Pashka (full name Pavel Galaktionov), a peasant boy of seven who has seen little of the world, has a sore elbow and is taken to a hospital by his mother.
+The doctor initially seems to Pashka to be grim and frightening, and chides the people around him, including Pashka's mother, who, he says, has been neglecting her son's trouble for so long that the infection has spread into his elbow and he may have to have his arm amputated.
+The doctor decides that Pashka must stay in the hospital overnight.

-The boy finds the hospital a rich ground for investigation, full of surprises.
-First he is served a gorgeous dinner, the likes of which he'd never seen in his life.
-Then he ventures into his surroundings and discovers a host of very strange people in the neighboring wards, each of whom is apparently ill, but in their own, peculiar way.
-One man, Mikhaylo, lies with a bag of ice on his head, without moving.
+The boy finds that the hospital is full of surprises.
+First he is served a dinner the likes of which he has never seen in his life.
+Then he discovers a series of strange people in the neighbouring wards.
+One man, Mikhaylo, lies motionless with a bag of ice on his head.
 Overwhelmed by his impressions, Pashka dozes off.

-The boy is awaken by a noise and leaves his bed.
-He sees three figures in the corridor trying to drag somebody through next ward's door, and recognizes the dead body as that of Mikhaylo.
-Horrified, he rushes out of the hospital in panic.
-He runs around in the dark, finally falls unconscious at the porch… When he comes to, it is broad daylight.
-He is inside, and the doctor's voice reproaches him for his silliness.
+The boy is woken by a noise and leaves his bed.
+He sees three figures in the corridor trying to drag a corpse through a doorway and realises that Mikhaylo has died.
+Horrified, he rushes out of the hospital in a panic.
+He runs around in the dark and falls unconscious on the porch When he comes to, it is broad daylight.
+He is inside the hospital again and the doctor is reproaching him.